 The tonal type of musical skill is prevalent in musicians who focus on melody (that is, phrasing), and harmony (in the sense of the harmonic function of notes).
 Many instrumentalists should want to fall into this category.

 Those individuals with a well-developed sense of dynamic control make wonderful pianists.
-They happen to be quite different from persons who are primarily gifted in the temporal arena and who in turn focus on rhythm and all its aspects.
+They happen to be quite different from persons who are primarily gifted in the temporal realm and who in turn focus on rhythm and all its aspects.
 Those who are gifted with recognizing and controlling the qualitative aspects of sound, meaning musicians who dwell on color and timbre, are different form those skilled in the temporal, and to some extent even the tonal areas.

 While some of the above might seem too rigid or theoretical a concept, what's important to note is that rarely does any single musician inherently possess all four types of musical skill.
-Those who do are the very individuals whom we consider to have been born supremely talented.
-Those prodigies aside, a successful musician is the person who: a) is well matched to their skill type (for instance, a person lacking in the tonal or qualitative skill could not become a truly successful vocalist or violinist, while a person lacking in the temporal skill could make a good vocalist but not a strong timpanist); and b) develops to an adequate level those remaining skills which lag behind.
+Those who do are the individuals whom we consider to have been born supremely talented.
+Those prodigies aside, a successful musician is the person who: a) is well matched to their skill type (for instance, a person lacking in the tonal or qualitative skill could not become a truly successful vocalist or violinist, while a person lacking in the temporal skill could make a good vocalist but not a strong timpanist); and b) develops to an adequate level those remaining skills which are lacking.